thelsing/maptool-poc/README.md

 - `--refresh-dependencies`: this flag forces validation of all dependencies.
 Useful for snapshot versions.
 - `android:lint`: performs Android project validation.
 - `build`: builds sources and archives of every project.
-- `cleanEclipse`: removes Eclipse project data.
-- `cleanIdea`: removes IntelliJ project data.
 - `clean`: removes `build` folders, which store compiled classes and built archives.
-- `eclipse`: generates Eclipse project data.
 - `html:dist`: compiles GWT sources.
 The compiled application can be found at `html/build/dist`: you can use any HTTP server to deploy it.
 - `html:superDev`: compiles GWT sources and runs the application in SuperDev mode.
 It will be available at [localhost:8080/html](http://localhost:8080/html).
 Use only during development.
-- `idea`: generates IntelliJ project data.
-- `lwjgl2:jar`: builds application's runnable jar, which can be found at `lwjgl2/build/libs`.
-- `lwjgl2:run`: starts the application.
-- `lwjgl3:jar`: builds application's runnable jar, which can be found at `lwjgl3/build/libs`.
+- `desktop:jar`: builds application's runnable jar, which can be found at `desktop/build/libs`.
-- `lwjgl3:run`: starts the application.
+- `desktop:run`: starts the application.
 - `server:run`: runs the server application.
 - `test`: runs unit tests (if any).